pegros/PEG_LIST/README.md

 ### Lightning Message Service Based Communication

-In order to integrate the action framework with custom LWC components, the[Lightning Message Service](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.use_message_channel) has been leveraged to support bi-directional communication between components in this package and custom external logic.
+In order to integrate the action framework with custom LWC components, the [Lightning Message Service](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.use_message_channel) has been leveraged to support bi-directional communication between components in this package and custom external logic.
 This mechanism relies on a set of “*message channels*“ for inbound / outbound communication with the package components.

-This mechanism is also used internally to communicate from a tab component to the utility **sfpegActionHandlerCmp** component via “*utility*” actions and may be used to propagate “*refresh*” requests to multiple **sfpegListCmp** in a tab after an update action via “*notify*” actions.
+This mechanism is also used internally to communicate from a tab component to the utility **sfpegActionHandlerCmp** component via _utility_ actions and may be used to propagate _refresh_ requests to multiple **[sfpegListCmp](/help/sfpegListCmp.md)**  in a tab after an update action via _notify_ actions.

 ### Apex Extensibility

-In order to extend the standard capabilities made available in the package, an extension framework (via virtual classes and` forname()` class instantiation) has been implemented to let developers implement and integrate additional custom Apex logic.
+In order to extend the standard capabilities made available in the package, an extension framework (via virtual classes and `forname()` class instantiation) has been implemented to let developers implement and integrate additional custom Apex logic.

 This applies to the following features:
 * actions (see **sfpegAction** configuration) leveraging the **sfpegAction_SVC** virtual class
 * list queries (see **sfpegList** configuration) leveraging the **sfpegListQuery_SVC** virtual class